Author • Educator • Presenter

 Janet has a life long commitment to human rights.
 She is a teacher—in the broadest sense of the word—in all she undertakes.
 She enjoyed her time in the classroom with her students, and continues her work supporting activist causes.
 The third part of her life’s passion is writing.
-Currently she is contemplating two new book projects.
 She loves writing her blog and connecting with hundreds of people whom comment on the blog.

 Books by Janet Levine